vempatisaivishal/testingmdfiles/polymorphism.md

 4. **What is the primary difference between method overloading and method overriding in Java?**

    - [ ] Method overloading allows methods with the same name and parameters, while method overriding does not.\
-          -Explanation:Method overloading involves multiple methods with the same name but different parameters, while method overriding involves a subclass providing a specific implementation for a method defined in its superclass.
+          -**Explanation**:Method overloading involves multiple methods with the same name but different parameters, while method overriding involves a subclass providing a specific implementation for a method defined in its superclass.
    - [x] Method overloading involves multiple methods with the same name but different parameters, while method overriding involves a subclass providing a specific implementation for a method defined in its superclass.
    - [ ] Method overriding is the same as method overloading.
-         --Explanation:Method overloading involves multiple methods with the same name but different parameters, while method overriding involves a subclass providing a specific implementation for a method defined in its superclass.
+         --**Explanation**:Method overloading involves multiple methods with the same name but different parameters, while method overriding involves a subclass providing a specific implementation for a method defined in its superclass.
    - [ ] Method overloading is only possible in abstract classes.
-         --Explanation:Method overloading involves multiple methods with the same name but different parameters, while method overriding involves a subclass providing a specific implementation for a method defined in its superclass.
+         --**Explanation**:Method overloading involves multiple methods with the same name but different parameters, while method overriding involves a subclass providing a specific implementation for a method defined in its superclass.

 5. **In Java, which keyword is used to indicate that a method can be overridden by a subclass?**